BH110 Dealing with the Bogeyman: Helping Reactive and Fearful Dogs - The Play Way!

 This is Amy's signature Play Way class!

 Gold level participants will be personally coached on how to work through their individual issues.
-You'll spend the first part (or even half!) of class learning or improving your therapeutic social play so he can relax and have fun, and then for the remainder of the class, you'll learn how to apply that to your dog's situation through setups.
-Your dog will learn to look at his triggers in a new way, and play his stress away!
-This level is ideal if you need plenty of support getting a plan in place and applying it correctly, and if your dog can play with you at least a little bit at home.
+You'll spend the first half of class learning or improving your therapeutic social play so he can relax and have fun, and then for the remainder of the class, you'll learn how to apply that to your dog's situation through the skills of Look and Dismiss.
+Your dog will learn to look at his triggers in a new way, and for as long as he wants, which sets this system apart!
+This level is ideal if you need plenty of support getting a play relationship going, and you will learn play vocabulary, the structure of conversation, how to take turns, and when to let your dog lead.

-This class is focused on the individual Gold level students.
 To gain the most value from this class, all students should commit the time to reading the advice given to several Gold level students throughout the class in order to create a workable plan for their own dogs.
-Many times, the gem you need for your own dog will be in the thread of someone else!
+Many times, the gem you need for your own dog will be in my response to a different student, and I do write gold feedback with the entire class in mind.

 IMPORTANT INFORMATION, please read all details:

-This class has special enrollment for gold, and the enrollment instructions are gotten from Amy personally.
-To get these instructions, you must email and stipulate that you understand that the class focuses on social play as therapy, and that the issue you are hoping to address is not one involving aggression toward the owner or other family members, in-home dog-dog aggression issues, noise sensitivity, or resource guarding.
-The enrollment request should only be made between terms, so after the currently-running term ends (usually the 15th), but before the 22nd, when registration opens, you should contact Amy at rover@sonic.net and request this information, stating that you've read the above.
+This class has special enrollment for gold.
+To get these instructions, you must email Dr. Cook and stipulate that you understand that the class focuses on social play as therapy, and that the issue you are hoping to address is not one involving aggression toward the owner or other family members, in-home dog-dog aggression issues, noise sensitivity, or resource guarding.
+The enrollment request should only be made between terms, so after the currently-running term ends (usually the 15th), but before the 22nd, when registration opens, you should email rover@sonic.net and request enrollment information, stating that you've read the above.

-You'll be given special enrollment instructions, but that does not guarantee you a spot in the class.
+You'll be given special link to register with, but that does not guarantee you a spot in the class.
 It may narrow the pool of potential students, but you still must be there when enrollment opens to try for a gold spot, and they sell out quickly.
+Having the link does not mean you have a spot.

 If you have a question about the class and whether you should take it, you may email any time with those questions.
-Enrollment requests, however, should happen only before the 21st of the month just before we start, as that's the only time that gold registration information is available.
+Enrollment requests, however, should happen only in the above request windows.

-The Bogeyman course is for dogs who either shut down or stress up when out and about, at a dog show or have a specific stress issue that affects an aspect of their lives.
+NOTE: This course is for dogs who either shut down or stress up when out and about or who have a specific stress issue that affects an aspect of their lives.
 If your dog only has issues in the performance ring, the Ring Confidence class the one you want, rather than this one!
-Feel free to contact either Amy Cook through her contact information in her instructor bio here or send an email to help@fenziacademy.com for clarification on which class is the best option for you.
+Feel free to send an email to help@fenziacademy.com for clarification on which class is the best option for you.

 Teaching Approach